PAMunb/benchmark/README.md

 benchmark.sh script <script_name>
 ```

-## Running the benchmark using command line arguments
+## Running the benchmark using command line arguments and docker

 To run all contracts available, run the following command passing the duration, type of fuzzing, and repetition times: